Nantou County: Early history

 Before the arrival of Han Chinese to Nantou, the Atayal, Bunun and Tsou tribes were distributed throughout the northern and central Nantou.
 These groups pioneered the early development of mountain regions in Nantou.
+The name derives from the Hoanya Taiwanese aboriginal word Ramtau.

 Kingdom of Tungning

 In 1677, Lin Yi (林圯), a general under the command of Koxinga, led soldiers to establish residence in Shalianbao (modern-day Zhushan).
 The Han Chinese began to enter Nantou via two main routes, the Zhuoshui River and Maoluo River.